mwvgroup/pwv_kpno/DEVNOTES.md

 - Include an option or function to return atmospheric transmission functions binned for certain wavelengths
-- When working with SED's, if I calibrated with a star of a certain color, determine what error did I make in z that didn't account for PWV absorption
+- When working with SED's, if I calibrated with a star of a certain color, determine what error I made in z that didn't account for PWV absorption

 ## Notes for Developers